 This instruction is based on the district court's jury instructions approved in Muehler v.
 Mena, 544 U.S. 93, 104 n.2, 108 (2005) (Stevens, J., concurring).
 In Muehler, the Supreme Court reiterated its holding in Michigan v.
 Summers, 452 U.S. 692 (1981), that "officers executing a search warrant for contraband have the authority 'to detain the occupants of the premises while a proper search is conducted."
 Id. at 98.
-The Court noted that Summers had posited three legitimate law enforcement interests that provide substantial justification for detaining an occupant: "preventing flight in the event that incriminating evidence is found"; "minimizing the risk of harm to the officers"; and facilitating "the orderly completion of the search," as detainees' "self-interest may induce them to open locked doors or locked containers to avoid the use of force . . ..
-Inherent in Summers' authorization to detain an occupant of the place to be searched is the authority to use reasonable force to effectuate the detention.
+The Court noted that Summers had posited three legitimate law enforcement interests that provide substantial justification for detaining an occupant: "preventing flight in the event that incriminating evidence is found"; "minimizing the risk of harm to the officers"; and facilitating "the orderly completion of the search," as detainees "self-interest may induce them to open locked doors or locked containers to avoid the use of force".

+Inherent in Summers authorization to detain an occupant of the place to be searched is the authority to use reasonable force to effectuate the detention.

-Id. at 98-99; see also Blight v.
+Muehler, 544 U.S. at 98-99 (citations omitted); see also Blight v.
 City of Manteca, 944 F.3d 1061, 1068 (9th Cir.
-2019).
+2019) ("The reasons for such a detention are particularly applicable in the context of a narcotics search because there is a heightened risk that an occupant could destroy evidence.").
 Summers applies only to search warrants and does not give law enforcement officers the categorical authority to detain home occupants incident to the execution of an arrest warrant.
 Sharp v.
 County of Orange, 871 F.3d 901, 915 (9th Cir.
-2017).
+2017) (noting, however, that "entry into a home for the purpose of arresting an occupant can be a dangerous effort, and officers ought to have reasonable tools at their disposal to take command of the situation to protect their own safety and the safety of others").
 Whether such a detention is authorized depends on the particular circumstances confronting the officer, such as the need to detain "occupants to stabilize the situation while searching for the subject of an arrest warrant or conducting a lawful protective sweep of the premises."
-Id.
-See also Blight v.
-City of Manteca, 944 F.3d at 1068 (holding that detention of elderly person not per se unreasonable).
+Sharp, 871 F.3d at 915; see also Blight, 944 F.3d at 1068 (detention of the suspect's elderly mother for duration of the search of his property was reasonable under Fourth Amendment, notwithstanding her age, lack of evidence linking her to suspect's marijuana operation, and length of time of detention, where the detainee was never personally searched or interrogated, and detention lasted no longer than one hour).

-After Muehler v.
-Mena, the Ninth Circuit noted in Dawson v.
+After Muehler, the Ninth Circuit noted in Dawson v.
 City of Seattle that "[t]o determine whether a detention incident to a search is constitutionally reasonable, [a court should] balance the law enforcement interests served by the detention against the public's privacy interests."
 435 F.3d 1054, 1065-66 (9th Cir.
 2006). "[D]etaining a building's occupants serves at least three law enforcement interests: first, detention prevents a suspect from fleeing before the police discover contraband; second, detention minimizes the risk that an officer or an occupant might be harmed during the search; and third, detention often expedites a search."
 Id. at 1066.
 The court held: